University of Minnesota Collaborations

 - Rebekah Lawrence, PhD is a current K-award fellowship trainee working with Dr. Ludewig to develop dynamic MRI for evaluation of joint disfunction.
 She has extensive clinical and research experience and participates in training grant activities.

 Department of Biomedical Engineering

 - Victor Barocas, PhD, is the Director of Graduate Studies for BME.
 Dr. Barocas has a singular expertise in multi-scale modelling of biological tissues.
-He has applied this most recently, to spine and skin, collaborating with Drs.
-Polly, Sembrano and Moeller.
+He has applied this most recently to spine and skin, collaborating with Doctors Polly, Sembrano and Moeller.

-- Bob Tranquilo, PhD, is the Chair of the Department of Biomedical Engineering (and member of Chemical Engineering).
+- Bob Tranquilo, PhD, is the Chair of the Department of Biomedical Engineering and a member of Chemical Engineering.
 Dr. Tranquilo is a world leader in vascular tissue engineering.
-He brings extensive research and managerial expertise, having been instrumental in the Center for Interfacial Engineering, NSF Materials Research and Engineering Center and IPRIME.
+He brings extensive research and managerial expertise, having been instrumental in the Center for Interfacial Engineering, NSF Materials Research and Engineering Center, and IPRIME.